 The most suitable shoes for flat feet individuals are those that are equipped with motion control systems as well as those with high stability properties.
 In addition, shoes with firm mid soles are by far the most appropriate types.
 These factors reduce the ability of your flat feet to twist over in specific areas, therefore making your running or walking more comfortable.
 It is important that you avoid shoes which are highly curved in inwards soles for these shoe types may compress your foot painfully and reduce your stability.

 Because running shoes were designed based on the activities for runners, they are usually equipped with cushion and padding materials for greater flexibility.
-You do not need shoes that have several layers of padding as this will apply more pressure to your flat feet, therefore making it extremely painful to use.
-It is therefore advisable that you use running shoes that are not too curved and have at least one layer of comfort pads.
+You do not need shoes for flat feet that have several layers of padding as this will apply more pressure to your flat feet, therefore making it extremely painful to use.
+It is therefore advisable that you use running best shoes for flat feet that are not too curved and have at least one layer of comfort pads.

 Best running shoes for flat feet facts

 Flat feet are characterized by low arches or a complete absence of the arches.
 The arch, also called the instep, is the inside part of your foot that is normally raised off the ground when you are standing.
 Ideally, the arches act as the body’s natural shock absorbers.
 When you stand, the arches receive and absorb the body weight thus minimizing the effects that would have impacted negatively on the knees, ankles and hips.